olafk/liferay-request-attribute-contributor-web/README.md

 Note: This component depends on a side effect (saving the context itself, for the request) of the current implementation.
 It's not guaranteed to work 100% correct, complete, or for all time into the future, when the Template-Contribution implementation changes.

+## Detection of DNT header

+Liferay Analytics Cloud documents that it won't track users that send the "Do not track" header, aka DNT.

+If you're preparing an AC demo and your browsers are sending this header, it's crucial that you detect this early, before you're sending days worth of traffic.

+The detection is a combination of some server-side code and a fragment.
+Once this plugin is deployed, you only need to create the fragment (see below) and add it to a page - preferably the general Master Page.

 # How to use

 * Clone within a Liferay Workspace's module directory as `request-attribute-contributor-web`